Higher theta series for unitary groups over function fields: Hitchin stacks

-\begin{example} For $H_1 \xrightarrow{=} \GL(m)'$, and $\LL = \cO_X$, $\cA_{H_1,\LL}$ (resp. $\cA_{H_1, \LL}^{\ns}$) coincides with the Hitchin base denoted $\cA^{\all}(m)$ (resp. $\cA(m)$) in \cite[Definition 8.2]{FYZ}.
+\begin{example} For $BH_1=B\GL(m)'$ the tautological $m$-framed gerbe, and $\LL = \cO_X$, $\cA_{H_1,\LL}$ (resp. $\cA_{H_1, \LL}^{\ns}$) coincides with the Hitchin base denoted $\cA^{\all}(m)$ (resp. $\cA(m)$) in \cite[Definition 8.2]{FYZ}.
 Note the notational inconsistency with \cite{FYZ}: in this paper we do not use the superscript ``$\all$'' to indicate that all maps are allowed, and we use the superscript $\c$ to indicate the substack where the map $t$ must be injective. \end{example}